christianmaierger/chat_web_app/README.md

 ## Description

 The assignments include first building client and server for a simple chat app, where clients can register on a server and participate in a group chat, WebRTC was used as connection mechanism.
 Please see folder WebRTCShowcase for a usable implementation, that was originaly assignment_02 from the university project, but has been significantly refined and refactored.
+Express was added, so clients making an http request on the server get all static files and can then connect to the ws to chat.
+Also the app now can be run as Docker container.

 The other project from assignment_03 on included building a colaboration tool with text and video chat aswell as a simple drawing board that I implemented with creative use of event handlers and node module Automerge.
 It is a peer2peer app using PeerJS.
-See PeerJSShowcase folder, former assignment_6, for a usable implementation using PeerJs' Cloud solution as server.
+See assignment_06 folder for a usable implementation using PeerJs' Cloud solution as server.

 ## Getting Started

 ### Dependencies

-Node and NPM
+Node/Npm and optionally Docker if you want to run as container

 Then all can be installed with npm install
 Notable Modules: